 See Quickstart: Using Client Libraries for a walkthrough of how to use client library APIs to perform basic Cloud Pub/Sub tasks.

-For a detailed overview of Cloud Pub/Sub, see What is Google Cloud Pub/Sub?
+For a detailed overview of Cloud Pub/Sub, see What Is Cloud Pub/Sub?